Data-Portofolio/churn-customer-analysis/README.md

 #### 7. That 63% customer churned  were on a Month to Month contract with Direct Debit payment.
   > Suggest: Databel should contact customers through direct calls or campaigns via email/messages to offer a more attractive monthly charge for the Month to Month plan, such as below $18 or lower than any competitors, and propose payment options via credit card.
 Databel can also offer a more affordable annual package for customer that switch from Month to Month to an annual plan.

+#### 8. California is a state in the western United States that has the highest churn rate.
+  > Suggest: Databel should contact customers in California through campaigns to offer more attractive options, such as a lower average monthly charge and devices that are more advanced than those of competitors